pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 **Perhaps this new god might one day search the space around Amonkhet for a once-small child, accompanied by a construct, looking for her parents.**

 * We must return to the Veil and seek out the old seller in the woods that used to speak to Cedric, if he still lives.
 I think he might like to know where people ended up and what happened.
-* Return to Amonkhet one day.
-And Ravnica, for that matter.
-Get "tuning forks."
 * what of the Mercane, the Xarixyans, the teddy bear and the drifting ship?
 * Maybe we can find out if the Mercane called Vocath is due to ever come to the Rock Of Bral and arrange to be on the Rock at the same time.
 We've tried to arrange a meeting, and have to wait to be contacted about it.
 * **VERY IMPORTANT** - the mystery of the girl in the asteroid belt.
 We were tasked with going back to Amonkhet, after all; but many months or years had passed since that last journal entry.